NicolasLucio/Unity-SnakeGame-QueueStudy/README.md

 # Aditional Details

 This game was made in class after an example of how to use the Queue function.
-So, only using this, it was, since the beginning simple.
+So, only using this, it was, since the beginning, simple.

-And know, this is a exemple game for the course.
+And now, this is a exemple game for the course.

 ```
 (Pontifícia Universidade Católica - Campinas - São Paulo - Brasil)